Colors That Go With Navy Blue — 15 Combos That Show This Color is More Versatile Than You Think

 (Image credit: Nicole Franzen.
 Studio credit LeWhit)

-Navy blue is a color that goes with purple, too - striking the most soothing, comforting, and warm visual.
+Believe it or not, navy blue is a color that goes with purple — striking the most soothing, comforting, and warm visual.

-'The color palette for the primary bedroom was selected to elicit slumber and relaxation,' say Corey Kingston and Liza Curtiss, principles of Le Whit.
-'The dark blue of the walls allows the deep purple upholstered headboard, the blush-colored bedding, and the warm accents to co-exist without too much visual upset.'
+"The color palette for this primary bedroom was selected to elicit slumber and relaxation," state Corey Kingston and Liza Curtiss, principles of Le Whit.
+"The dark blue of the walls allows the deep purple upholstered headboard, the blush-colored bedding, and the warm accents to co-exist without too much visual upset."

 A kitchen with white walls and navy blue cabinets